regan-sarwas/basic-viewer-template/README.md

 ========================================
 In the early days of ArcGIS online, there were very few options for embeding a configurable map viewer in a web page.
 This was a early solution provided by esri that was customized by AKRO with an NPS look and feel.
-It is not 508 compliant, and quickly became obsoete by better products offered by esri.
+It is not 508 compliant and quickly became obsolete by better products offered by esri.

 Esri's original readme file which provide instructions for building and deploying is provided below.